build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Let's look at what each of these entries is doing (a couple of them will be review from chapter 1):

-* `files`: Is there an entry for this hostname in a local file?
+* `files`: Check for an entry for this hostname in a local file.
 In UNIX-based systems, that file would be `/etc/hosts`.
 * `mdns4_minimal`: This is new!
 This instructs the machine to attempt to resolve a name using a multicast resolver.
 This is specific to resolving hostnames in the local network.
-* `[NOTFOUND=return]`: if the hostname matches the TLD for `mdns4_minimal`, e.g. `.local`, but the hostname cannot be resolved, this entry tells it not to send this request out to the open internet.
+* `[NOTFOUND=return]`: If the hostname matches the **T**op **L**evel **D**omain (TLD) for `mdns4_minimal`, e.g. `.local`, but the hostname cannot be resolved, this entry tells it not to send this request out to the open internet.
 For example, if we requested `host-x.local` (which doesn't exist on our little internet), then don't make an open internet request.
 * `dns`: If we hit this, then we gotta outsource this request to the larger internet; check the `/etc/resolv.conf` file for where we should send our DNS queries.

 >**📝 NOTE:**
-> In order to ensure that Docker wasn't trying to help us with name resolution for these chapters, we nerfed the `/etc/resolv.conf` file.
+> In order to ensure that Docker wasn't trying to "help" us with name resolution for these chapters, we nerfed the `/etc/resolv.conf` file.
 Therefore the `dns` entry in `/etc/nsswitch.conf` won't do anything on these hosts.

-### What is this "multicast" stuff, anyway, and why it doesn't matter

-In general, Avahi is intended to be used on a single network, and it is not really intended to be used in an internet.
-If you are going to do this in an internet-type environment, there is more than one way to do it.

-**Option 1:** Install Avahi on all of the hosts so that each host sends multicast packets for name resolution.
-Then: set up our routers so that that they understand multicast and can route multicast packets properly around the internet.

-**Option 2:** Install Avahi on _both_ the routers and the hosts and have the routers participate as avahi name-resolvers.

-We truly wanted to try implementing option 1 to show how it could be done.
-This involves setting up what is known as "multicast routing."
-Multicast routing is something that was developed decades ago when computers were still young and network engineers were very naïve about how networks would be used.
-Multicast routing is not really used on the Internet, and we ran into a whole batch of problems trying to set it up.
-At the end of the day, since this solution isn't really used on the internet as a whole, we decided to skip it.

-We ended up going with option-2.
-We're going to install the same Avahi software on our routers as we installed on the hosts.
-This way, our routers will be aware of name-resolution requests and will participate in name-resolution requests by proxy.
-The routers will receive name-resolution packets and then make their own queries to discover the address for the destination name.

 ## Using Multicast to Resolve Names Between 2 Hosts on the Same Network